* NEW DATE * Judas Priest - 50 Heavy Metal Years

 Few rock or metal acts remain as much of a must-see live attraction as Judas Priest.
 Having been forced off the road for over a year, Priest will soon make a most-welcomed return to metalheads coast to coast, with the 50 Heavy Metal Years Tour.

-All patrons entering the venue will be required to wear a facial covering or mask and keep it on at all times while in the venue.
+All patrons entering the venue will still be required to wear a facial covering or mask and keep it on at all times while in the venue.

 To limit touchpoints for transactions, Angel of the Winds Arena has transitioned to a fully cashless arena, ensuring contactless options for food and beverage purchases.
 Transactions are more hygienic and help reduce the amount of time spent waiting in line for orders.
 Purchases can be completed with debit or credit cards and now featuring mobile payment options such as Google Pay and Apple Pay.
 Cash will not be accepted.